 Benchmarking is an important use.
 There are typically two types of benchmarks: longitudinal and cross-sectional.
-On the Survature platform, several features are related to benchmarking.
-They are: targeting, data overlays, date range queries segmentation, and other segmentations.
+On our platform, several features are related to benchmarking.
+They are: targeting, data overlays, date range segmentation, and other segmentations.

 Very often, for a need that requires collecting the same kind of data on an ongoing basis, a company may keep the same survey open for a long period of time.
 When insights accumulate as data get collection continues, there are two ways to cut and dice the data temporally.